-2. Dragging a deer back to the truck takes a lot of energy, so it wouldn’t hurt to get some exercise leading up to your trip.
-You should also look into a good hunting backpack or the Honey Badger Wheel.
+- Dragging a deer back to the truck takes a lot of energy, so it wouldn’t hurt to get some exercise leading up to your trip.
+You should also look into a good hunting backpack.

-3. Before the season kicks off, scout your hunting locations, looking for signs of deer movement.
+- Before the season kicks off, scout your hunting locations, looking for signs of deer movement.
 Clear your travel paths if time permits.
-Consider your deer stand placement and, if you can, use field cameras to study deer patterns.
+Consider your deer stand placement and, if you can, use trail cameras to study deer patterns.

-5. Clean your rifles, sharpen your knives and inspect your bow and arrows.
-Also, it’s a good idea to buy all the ammo you need well in advance.
+- Clean your rifles, sharpen your knives and bowhunters need to inspect your archery gear.
+If you’re a rifle hunter, it’s a good idea to buy all the ammo you need well in advance.

 - Sight your bows or rifles and spend plenty of time practicing your marksmanship.